Cooling fan always running

 Is it normal for the cooling fan on my Bosch HII8057U to run after I finish cooking?

-Yes, the cooling fan typically runs for a short time after use to dissipate residual heat.
-However, if it runs continuously without stopping, that indicates a fault that needs attention.
+Yes, it’s normal for the cooling fan to run for a short period after cooking to dissipate residual heat.
+However, if it runs continuously without stopping, that signals a fault that needs addressing.

 Could a faulty temperature sensor cause the cooling fan to run constantly?

-Yes, a defective temperature sensor can send incorrect readings to the control board, causing the fan to run indefinitely.
-Testing and replacing the sensor often resolves the issue.
+Absolutely, a defective temperature sensor can send incorrect readings to the control board, causing the fan to run indefinitely.
+Testing and replacing the sensor often resolves this issue.

 Do I need to replace the control board if the cooling fan won’t stop running?